xiancg/vfxnaming/docs/source/usage/solving.rst

 .. note::
     natural_custom_chars_001_LGT

-If you don't pass a required Token (either as an argument or keyword argument), such as 'whatAffects' in this example, you'll get a TokenError.
+If you don't pass a required Token (either as an argument or keyword argument), such as 'whatAffects' in this example, you'll get a **TokenError**.
+You'll also get a **TokenError** if you try to parse a value that doesn't match any of the options in the Token.

 Solving rules with repeated tokens
 -----------------------------------------